Let's All Go Down the Strand: Impact

 The refrain "have a banana!", sung after the first line of the chorus, is a later addition to the song, though it is known to have been sung in the 1890s.
 The origins of the refrain are unknown, though it helped to drive sales of the fruit.
 Sometimes "Gertie Gitana" (a music hall entertainer) was substituted for the refrain, leading to "Gertie" becoming Cockney rhyming slang for banana the usage of which continues to the modern day.
+The ten-note "have a banana" theme from the chorus was used by Ralph Vaughan Williams in the first movement of his A London Symphony.

 The phrase "let's all go down the Strand", particularly to mean making a visit to the theatres there, became a popular phrase among the British working class.
 The song, and in particular its chorus, was popular with Londoners.
 "Let's All Go Down the Strand" was popular with British soldiers in the First World War, alongside other music hall favourites such as "It's a Long Way to Tipperary" and Charles Whittle's "We All Go The Same Way Home".
 The men of a London battalion are recorded as having sung it when up to their knees in mud near Ypres in 1917.

 The song was a music hall hit for Charles Whittle, and for Harry Fay in 1910.
 It gave Whittle his first major success and became one of his most popular songs, though in later life he grew to hate the song as it was requested so often.
 John Betjeman used the title of the song for a television documentary made for Associated-Rediffusion in 1967.
 The same year, Margaret Williams used it for a stage comedy.
 The English rock band Blur recorded a cover of "Let's All Go Down the Strand" that was released as the B-side of one format of their 1993 EP "Sunday Sunday".